-As a pregnant woman, you may be wondering if it’s safe to drink Starbucks beverages.
+As a pregnant woman, you may wonder if drinking Starbucks beverages are safe.
 Don’t know Starbucks drinks for pregnant?
 The good news is that most Starbucks drinks are considered safe for pregnant women.
 However, there are a few exceptions, so it’s important to know which drinks to avoid.
 In this blog post, we’ll discuss the safety of Starbucks beverages for pregnant women and provide a list of safe drink options.
 We hope this information helps make your decision easier!

-For many people, the idea of re-entering Starbucks might seem difficult even after just nine months.
+For many people, re-entering Starbucks might seem difficult even after just nine months.
 Some people in coffee shops might even wonder if caffeine is safe while pregnant.
-Fortunately, coffee’s vast menu is filled full of pregnancy options and all beverages can be customized easily, allowing you to easily avoid dangerous ingredients.
+Fortunately, coffee’s vast menu is filled with pregnancy options, and all beverages can be customized easily, allowing you to avoid dangerous ingredients easily.
 Stick with small-sized drinks; choose lower-caffeine beverages and ask that the prepared foods be cooled thoroughly.
-Between the size of drinks and Starbucks terms, the menus can seem very confusing if you use Starbucks terms.
+Unfortunately, between the size of glasses and Starbucks terms, the menus can seem very confusing if you use Starbucks terms.

 First things first.
 How much caffeine does a pregnant woman need?